Best places to visit in Crete based on the town of your stay

 - Day trip to Samaria Gorge, south of Chania.
 A great day of trekking in one of the most spectacular gorges in Europe.
 Read more on Guide to Samaria Gorge.

 Places to visit in Rethymno and around

 Rethymno is one of my favourite towns in Crete, with a charming old town and a lovely harbour area.

-Together with Chania, I believe it offers the best restaurants and food experience on the island.
+Together with Chania, I believe it offers the best restaurants and food experiences on the island.

 I love the traditional Greek food cooked in a fusion of new flavours typical of Rethymno.